We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Smart Tags for Expansion

-Tag: "Expansion, Feature Interest" Detection criteria: upgrade, premium, advanced features, enterprise tier, API access, integration, additional modules, more capabilities
+Tag: "Expansion, Feature Interest" Detection criteria: The customer asks about upgrading to a higher tier, accessing premium or advanced features, API access, or additional modules

 Building a Signal-Based Retention Program